Skip to content

 Grading & Deliverables

-GenAI Project presentation (40%)
+GenAI tool and project presentation (40%)

 • Small-scale experiment using a GenAI tool